srabin1/CPGC-Paper/README.md

 1. We implemented Feder-Motwani (FM) algorithm (`fm.c`), CPGC algorithm (`cpgc.c`), and Dinitz’s algorithm for both original bipartite (`dinics_bi.c`) and compressed graph (`dinics_tri.c`).

 2. To compile the FM and CPGC code use the following commands, respectively:
+- change the directory to the main directory (i.e. the main folder of the repo) in the terminal,
+- for compiling FM code use ```gcc fm.c -lm -o fm```
+- for compiling CPGC code use ```gcc cpgc.c -lm cpgc```

-3. To compile the Dinitz’s algorithm for both original bipartite and compressed graph use the following commands, respectively:
+3. To run the FM and CPGC code use the following commands, respectively:

-4. The FM and CPGC algorithms executable files take four arguments in the following sequence:
+- change the directory to the main directory (i.e. the main folder of the repo) in the terminal,
+- for executing FM code use ```./fm node density experiment delta```
+- for executing CPGC code use ```./cpgc node density experimentNo delta```
+- where,
    a) nodes, i.e., the number of vertices in the left partition of given graph,
    b) density, i.e., the density of the given graph,
    c) experimentNo, i.e., the experiment number,
    d) delta, i.e., the constant δ ($0 < \delta \leq 1).

-5. To run the FM executable files for multiple experiments through a batch script use the following commands:
+7. To run the FM executable files for multiple experiments through a batch script use the following commands:

-6. To run the CPGC and Dinitz algorithms executable files for multiple experiments through a batch script use the following commands:
+8. To run the CPGC and Dinitz algorithms executable files for multiple experiments through a batch script use the following commands:

-7. The output for FM and CPGC will be stored as csv files with names: `fm_results.csv` and `cpgc_results.csv`, respectively.
+9. The output for FM and CPGC will be stored as csv files with names: `fm_results.csv` and `cpgc_results.csv`, respectively.
 Both outputs includes six arguments in the following sequence:
 a) nodes, i.e., the number of vertices in the left partition of given graph,
 b) density, i.e., the density of the given graph,
 c) experimentNo, i.e., the experiment number,